Anselm Reyle

 Lives and works in Berlin, Germany.

-Right after finishing his studies at the State Academy of Art and Design in Stuttgart and Karlsruhe, Anselm Reyle moved to Berlin.
-There he immersed himself in the vibrant, cosmopolitan city life that invariably had a significant bearing on his work.
+Anselm Reyle studied at the State Academy of Art and Design in Stuttgart and Karlsruhe.
+Following his graduation, he relocated to Berlin, where he immersed himself in the vibrant city art life that profoundly influenced his artistic practice.

-Through analysis and reconsideration of the different styles, genres and concepts from past eras of art history – from early Abstraction (Otto Freundlich) to American minimalism and expressionism of the 1950s and 1960s (Barnett Newman, Kenneth Noland, Jackson Pollock) and the shrill monochromes of Yves Klein to ready-made objects by Marcel Duchamp – Reyle creates series of large-scale abstract paintings, sculptures and installations made with fluorescent colors, neon lights and found objects that have been removed from their original function.
-Using unusual shiny materials like foil, glitter, mirrors and special-effects pastes, the artist persistently remakes and explores the definition of painting.
+Through the analysis and reinterpretation of various artistic styles, genres, and concepts from past periods of art history – ranging from early Abstraction (Otto Freundlich) to American minimalism and expressionism of the 1950s and 1960s (Barnett Newman, Kenneth Noland, Jackson Pollock), as well as the bold monochromes of Yves Klein and Marcel Duchamp’s ready-made objects – Reyle creates series of large-scale abstract paintings, sculptures, and installations.
+These artworks feature fluorescent colors, neon lights, and found objects that have been stripped of their original function.
+By employing unconventional shiny materials such as foil, glitter, mirrors, and special-effect pastes, the artist continually redefines and explores the definition of painting.

-The artist’s fascination with high gloss effects and decorative material taken from the merchandising world frames his critique of kitsch.
-The clash of low culture and high art is the focal point of Reyle’s art, confronting the viewer with the thin line at which these two categories meet.
+The artist’s fascination with high-gloss effects and decorative materials sourced from the merchandising realm forms the framework for his critique of kitsch.
+Reyle’s art centers around the clash between low culture and high art, confronting viewers with the fine line that connects these two realms.

-By juxtaposing precious materials and trash, Reyle creates work that is a witness to our time.
-It prompts reflection on the prevailing values of contemporary world consumer culture with its superficiality and the triumph of brands and glamour – a world where beauty and the perfection of external facades has become a total obsession, a social fetish.
+Through the juxtaposition of precious materials and refuse, Reyle creates artwork that serves as a testament to our contemporary era.
+His creations provoke contemplation of the prevailing values in today’s consumer culture with its superficiality and the dominance of brands and glamour — a world where the obsession with beauty and the perfection of external appearances has become all-encompassing, a social fetish.

 Selected public and private collections: